scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 > info "Info"
 >
-> These are the script's commands syntax - just to reproduce.
+> These are the command script - just to reproduce.

 - For a **non-java** app, execute: